Two industries collide

 Broadly, there are two reasons to have health insurance:

-- Health insurance supports you if you get sick
+- Health insurance supports you if you get sick, we recommend the best life insurance Canada offers to its citizens

 - Health insurance helps you avoid getting sick to begin with